trans-travel/trans-travel/notes/tsa.md

 Note that Global Entry cards and other federal identification is subject to the notes on the [USA General Information](notes/usa-general.md) page.
 This may mean some travelers with "X" ID may experience problems.

+In addition, newly issued pre-check and Global Entry cards will not respect gender identity, but will be issued based on sex assigned at birth.

 Previously gender matches were not used to match a passenger ticket with trusted traveler numbers (used to increase likelihood of being selected